Huoshan County

 Huoshan (霍山 (Huòshān)) is a county of western Anhui province, People's Republic of China, and is under the jurisdiction of Lu'an City.
 It has a population of 370,000 and an area of 2042 km2.
 The government of Huoshan County is located in Hengshan Town.

 Huoshan County has jurisdiction over nine towns and sixteen townships.

-The county has a long history with over 2000 years, and the name "Huoshan" was first used during the Sui Dynasty.
+The county has a long history, going back over 2,000 years with name "Huoshan" first being used during the Sui dynasty.

 Geography

 Foziling Reservoir is a vast reservoir in the county.

 Climate

 Huoshan County has a monsoon-influenced humid subtropical climate (Köppen climate classification Cfa), cool, sometimes cold, winters, and hot and humid summers.
 The monthly 24-hour average temperature ranges from 2.6 °C in January to 27.7 °C in July, and the annual mean is 15.58 °C. A majority of the annual precipitation occurs from May to August.
 With monthly percent possible sunshine ranging from 34% in March to 47% in August, the county receives 1,844 hours of bright sunshine annually.